ShymaaIsmail/simple_shell/README.md

 a program takes commands and gives them to the operating system to perform them.

 important Functionalities:
+1- Displays a prompt
+2- Runs all commands

 We implement may features like:
 1. Simple shell 0.1